Fiston-pro/AWS-summary/README.md

 Amazon Route 53 is a scalable and highly available Domain Name System service.

+AWS Direct Connect is a network service that connects your onpremise data center directly to aws

+DynamoDB is an AWS database system that supports data structures and key-valued cloud services or Non-SQL database.

 AWS Config is a service that enables you to assess, audit, and evaluate the configurations of your AWS resources.

 AWS CloudFormation is a service that gives developers and businesses an easy way to create a collection of related AWS and third-party resources, and provision and manage them in an orderly and predictable fashion.